Trespass (album): Aftermath

 Guitarist Anthony Phillips left Genesis before the album's release.

 Shortly after recording Trespass, Phillips quit the group.
-He had confided in Rutherford (his long-time friend) that he was thinking of leaving after a concert at Kingston Polytechnic on 9 July 1970, and announced to the whole band that he was leaving at the end of a show in Hayward's Heath on 18 July.
+He had confided in Rutherford (his long-time friend) that he was thinking of leaving after a concert at Kingston Polytechnic on 9 July 1970, and announced to the whole band that he was leaving at the end of a show in Haywards Heath on 18 July.
 According to Genesis road manager and friend Richard Macphail, the reason for Phillips's departure was the onset of acute stage fright that became so severe that Phillips began to suffer an "out of body experience on stage".
 Phillips confirmed, "My leaving was nothing to do with the music; it was just due to stage fright and my health, really."
 He initially feared that Genesis would not be able to continue without him, but with Banks gaining confidence with the organ and Rutherford having grown into a major songwriter, he ultimately recognized that the band no longer needed him.
 While Phillips later described the Trespass recording sessions as "pleasant" and not considerably difficult, Rutherford recalled that Phillips looked unwell during the recording sessions, and he worried that Phillips's departure might mean the end of Genesis.
 After the group drove back from the last gig in Hayward's Heath to Gabriel's house in Chobham, they decided they would carry on.

 In the liner notes to the Genesis box set Genesis Archive 1967–75, Banks claims "Let Us Now Make Love", one of Phillips's songs, was not recorded for the album because the group thought it had the potential of a single, but following the guitarist's sudden departure following the album's completion, it was never recorded in the studio.
 A live version was released on the box set, performed in February 1970.

 At the same time, the group decided to replace Mayhew with a more suitable drummer.
 He was older than the rest of the band and considered an outsider, and lacked confidence.
 Though Mayhew often wrote poetry and even had some published in a literary magazine when he was 12, he never participated in Genesis's songwriting.
 An urgent replacement was required to fulfil live dates to promote Trespass.
 Phil Collins auditioned and joined in August, and the album was released in October.
 The group could not find a suitable replacement for Phillips, so they resumed gigging as a four-piece.
 In late 1970, they appeared on the television show Disco 2 to promote the album with Phillips' replacement, Mick Barnard.
 The group mimed with Gabriel singing live, who recalled the performance was "disastrous".
 The group auditioned Steve Hackett as a replacement in December and he officially joined the band the following month.